gift-surg/NiftyMIC/README.md

 # Volumetric MRI Reconstruction from Motion Corrupted 2D Slices

-This is a research-focused toolkit developed within the [GIFT-Surg](http://www.gift-surg.ac.uk/) project to reconstruct an isotropic, high-resolution volume from multiple, possibly motion-corrupted, stacks of low-resolution 2D slices.
+This is a research-focused toolkit developed within the [GIFT-Surg][giftsurg] project  to reconstruct an isotropic, high-resolution volume from multiple, possibly motion-corrupted, stacks of low-resolution 2D slices.
 The framework relies on slice-to-volume registration algorithms for motion correction and reconstruction-based Super-Resolution (SR) techniques for the volumetric reconstruction.
 The entire reconstruction pipeline is programmed in Python by using a mix of SimpleITK, WrapITK and standard C++ITK.

+The algorithm and software were developed by [Michael Ebner][mebner] at the [Translational Imaging Group][tig] in the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].

-If you have any questions or comments (or find bugs), please drop an email to @mebner (`michael.ebner.14@ucl.ac.uk`).
+If you have any questions or comments (or find bugs), please drop an email to `michael.ebner.14@ucl.ac.uk`.

 # Features